amardeepmsingh/bronze/_texts/georgia_douglas_johnson_bronze_1922.md

 SOLDIER

 Though I should weep until the judgment,
-How would it serve ó
+How would it serve ‚Äî
 Brave men are fighting, women speed them,
 'Tis a day
 Of crucial conflict!